What Happens To My Superannuation When I Move Overseas?

 Can I Contribute While I’m Overseas?

 If you are a resident of another country and you’re working temporarily in Australia, you could be eligible to have your Superannuation money paid to you when you go back home.
 This is done through a ‘Departing Australia Superannuation Payment’.
-For more information, or to apply, go to the ATO website(2).
+For more information on how to get your Superannuation back when leaving Australia as a temporary resident, or to apply, go to the ATO website(2).

 No matter what your status, if you’re planning on departing from Australia to go overseas for an extended period it’s a good idea to do shop around for a fund that can offer you a choice of investments without charging excessive fees.
 Even if you are not contributing to your fund while you’re away, the best Superannuation funds invest in safe and rewarding options to help your balance grow.